Growth and Geometry Split in Light of the DES-Y3 Survey: Introduction

 In this work, we split the matter density, $\Omega_\mathrm{m}$, and the dark energy equation of state, $w$, to test the consistency of smooth-dark-energy between the background evolution and the late-time scale-independent growth of structures~\cite{Wang:2007fsa,Mortonson:2008qy,Mortonson_2010,2015PhRvD..91f3009R,Miranda:2017mnw}.
 Using different data sets containing geometry or growth information, we can verify such consistency in $\Lambda$CDM and $w$CDM models.
 Parameter splitting has been extensively applied in multiple contexts.
 For example, baryon density can be divided into two parts with one only affecting ionization history~\cite{Chu:2004qx}, cold matter density can be split into parts representing different aspects of type Ia supernova~\cite{10.1111/j.1745-3933.2008.00519.x}, or the primordial inflationary amplitude can be separated into one that affects the CMB and another that only affects predictions from the effective field theory of large-scale structure~\cite{Smith:2020rxx}.

 This work is a follow-up investigation of two previous analyses, one employing DES-Y1 data~\cite{DES:2020iqt}, and the other adopting older weak lensing data from the Canada-France Hawaii Telescope Lensing Survey~\cite{2015PhRvD..91f3009R}.
 In this work, we employ the new DES-Y3 3x2pt data, including different data combinations that clarify some internal aspects of the galaxy-galaxy lensing and galaxy clustering combination.
 The Kilo-Degree Survey (KiDS) collaboration also analyzed their data with the growth-geometry split type of parameters~\cite{Ruiz-Zapatero:2021rzl}.
 In addition to weak lensing and galaxy clustering, redshift space distortion (RSD) and clusters data are used to extract growth information~\cite{Bernal:2015zom,Andrade:2021njl}.
-See Sec.~\ref{sec:Conclusion} for the discussion of different split methods.
+Previous weak lensing work with DES-Y1 data~\cite{DES:2020iqt} does not report a disagreement with the $\Lambda$CDM model.
+However, RSD data do favor a lower growth rate.
+See Sec.~\ref{sec:Conclusion} for a detailed discussion.

 The structure of the paper is as follows: In Sec.~\ref{sec:methodology}, we explain the geometry-growth split and the 3x2pt combination of two-point correlation functions.
 We summarize DES analysis choices and the external data sets in Sec.~\ref{sec:data_and_analysis_method}, which also contains a detailed description of our adopted pipeline and the validation tests we performed based on synthetic $\Lambda$CDM DES-Y1 and DES-Y3 data vectors.
 We present the results and discussions in Sec.~\ref{sec:results}, and conclusions, including an exposition on planned follow-up improvements, in Sec.~\ref{sec:Conclusion}.